KunFang93/NucHMM/README.md

 *__Note:__ The context in <> should be replace by user according to real data*

 ### **Step1**:

-*__Skip__ this step if you alreay have the histone marks' peak files and iNPS derived nucleosome files (remove the header).
-You can check those files' format in example_files folder. we __recommend__ use your own favored pipeline*
+__Skip__ this step if you alreay have the histone marks' peak files and iNPS derived nucleosome files (remove the header).
+You can check those files' format in example_files folder. we __recommend__ use your own favored pipeline.

 If the input all files in fastq format
 ```